chef/automate/components/docs-chef-io/content/automate/package_cleanup.md

 1. Back up your system before cleanup.
 For more information, see the [standalone backup](/automate/ha_backup_restore/) and [HA backup](/automate/ha_backup_restore/) documentation.

-1. Optional: See how much space the Habitat packages occupy:
+1. Optional: If you want to see how much space this process recovers, get the amount of space the Habitat packages currently occupy:

     ```sh
     df -h /hab/pkgs